 "Me too!" said Stellan.

 An hour later we found ourselves hiking back up the south mountain.
-We made great pace since there was only three of us walking.
-Yep, that’s right, I said three.
+We made great pace since there were only three of us walking.
+Yep, that's right, I said three.

 "I didn't think when you asked me to take you, that it literally meant I would carry you up the mountain."
 Kiko protested.